fitnr/addfips/README.md

 ## Installing

-Add FIPS is a Python package.
+Add FIPS is a Python package, compatible with Python 2.7, Python 3, and pypy.
+It has no dependencies outside of Python's standard libraries.

+If you've used Python packages before:
 ```
 pip install addfips
+# or
+pip install --user addfips
 ```

-Works in Python 2.7, 3, and pypy.
+If you haven't used Python packages before, [get pip](http://pip.readthedocs.org/en/stable/installing/), then come back.

+You can also clone the repo and install with `python setup.py install`.

 ## Features